 -- Naked shorts

-We knew that a fiction had been created on the behalf of Wall Street's criminal class when the New York Stock Exchange voided (by its "rules") the basic Common Law and statutory crimes related to fraud and theft.
+Laws against fraud have been erased wholesale.
+Wall Street's criminal class got New York Stock Exchange to void (by its "rules") the basic Common Law and statutory crimes related to fraud.

 Goldman, Sachs and the largest of their rivals can now sell registered stocks that they do not own.

 This is called a "naked short" everywhere else in the world.
 But at the New York Stock Exchange computerized trading predominates.
 These major brokers are allowed to drive down the prices of any issues they choose to attack without owning the stock they are "selling."
 Then they are allowed to default on delivery, voiding these sales.